RH3D/E3NG_docs/faq.md

 STL files for printing all the parts, CONFIGURATOR with BILL OF MATERIAL and PRINTED PARTS.
 In the future, the BUILD MANUAL will also be included.

 #### CAN I GET THE CAD FILES?
-As mentioned in the first answer, CAD files are currently available through a small donation on [Ko-Fi].
+As mentioned in the first answer, CAD files are currently available through a small donation on <a href="https://ko-fi.com/rh3dcz">Ko-Fi</a>.

 #### HOW MUCH DOES THE CONVERSION COST?
 This is highly dependent on the choices you make during the printer configuration and build.
-For the best idea, it is recommend to open the [CONFIGURATOR] and set your preferred setup, it will automatically calculate the estimated price.
+For the best idea, it is recommend to open the <a href="https://rh3d.xyz/configure.html">CONFIGURATOR</a> and set your preferred setup, it will automatically calculate the estimated price.

 #### HOW MUCH FILAMENT DO I NEED?
-This is the same case as the cost - the amount of filament needed is highly dependent on your choices but the [CONFIGURATOR] will again automatically calculate how much filament you will need.
+This is the same case as the cost - the amount of filament needed is highly dependent on your choices but the <a href="https://rh3d.xyz/configure.html">CONFIGURATOR</a> will again automatically calculate how much filament you will need.

 PS You can change the M (main) or A (accent) color in the chart to modify your color setup and see the changes.

 PPS It is always good to expect some failed prints and have extra filament.

 #### WHAT TYPE OF FILAMENT SHOULD I USE?
-For filament recommendations and print instructions, look at the [PRINTING PARTS].
+For filament recommendations and print instructions, look at the <a href="https://rh3d.xyz/printing.html">PRINTING PARTS</a>.

 #### WHY DOES THE PROJECT USE LINEAR RODS AND NOT LINEAR RAILS?
 Linear rods were chosen as a cheaper and more accessible option.
 They are also very reliable, tested and proven to work very well.